TheIttyBittyGalaxy/gambit/documentation/overview.md

 ### 1.1.4 Scoped definitions

 Additive definitions of a construct are scoped, meaning the additional fields can only be accessed elsewhere in the same scope.
-Different scopes may specify differents fields that still have the same name.
+Different scopes may specify different fields that still have the same name.

 ```gambit
 scope sapphire_expansion {